titilda/appunti/Foundation of Operations Research(Master Degree)/index.md

 2. A contains only either -1, 0 or 1.
 3. Each column has exactly K non-zero entries, where K = number of constraints families.

-Now you may ask yourself , "what is a constraint family?" , this is a constraint family:
+Now you may ask yourself , "what is a constraint family?", this is a constraint family:

 $$
 \sum_{j=1}^{n}{x_{ij}} \leq p_i, \quad i=1,\dots,m